vrugtehagel/reversibles/README.md

     transform: value => value
 })
 ```
 These are the 4 methods.
 All are required, and you should not add additional properties or methods.
 There are two notions here; the `bucket` and the `value`.
-The `value` is the thing you eventually access on the `call` object, in the above example, the value, `call.foo`, is an array.
+The `value` is the thing you eventually access on the `Call` object, i.e. `call[key]`.
+In the above example, the value, `call.foo`, is an array.
 The `bucket` is the internal mechanism that's keeping track of the dependencies of a call.
 In the above example, we've chosen this to be a `Set`, but you could also use an array, or anything else.
 The `bucket` method in the registration should return an empty bucket.
 The `add` method then adds a value to the bucket.
 The `combine` method takes a bucket of values, and returns a value that is an accumulation of all the values in the bucket.
 In the above example, our `value`s are arrays, and the `combine` method takes a bucket (a `Set`) of `value` arrays, and merges them into a single array.
 Lastly, the `transform` method allows you to transform a value returned by `reversible.define` into something else.
-In the case of `reversible` itself, this `transform` method is used to transform the `undo` function into one that can only be called once.
-Specifically, `reversible` itself is implemented like so:
+In our example above, we don't transform anything.
+In the case of `reversible` itself however, this `transform` method is used to normalize the `undo` function into one that can only be called once, and returns `undefined`.
+Specifically, `undo` itself is implemented like so:
 ```js
 reversible.register('undo', {
     bucket: () => [],